ipetinate/arachne/README.md

-# Graphiti
+# Spider Web

 > A web framework to create GraphQL APIs with Fastify and Mercurius, in a modular and way, with IoC and DI containers to resolve dependencies.

 ## About

-Graphiti is designed to simplify the creation of GraphQL APIs by leveraging the power of Fastify and Mercurius.
+Spider Web is designed to simplify the creation of GraphQL APIs by leveraging the power of Fastify and Mercurius.
 It promotes a modular architecture, making it easier to manage and scale your application.
-With built-in Inversion of Control (IoC) and Dependency Injection (DI) containers, Graphiti ensures that your dependencies are resolved efficiently and cleanly, leading to more maintainable and testable code.
-Whether you're building a small project or a large-scale application, Graphiti provides the tools and structure needed to develop robust and performant GraphQL APIs.
+With built-in Inversion of Control (IoC) and Dependency Injection (DI) containers, Spider Web ensures that your dependencies are resolved efficiently and cleanly, leading to more maintainable and testable code.
+Whether you're building a small project or a large-scale application, Spider Web provides the tools and structure needed to develop robust and performant GraphQL APIs.

 ## How to use